discmagnet/quality.start/README.md

 In case you missed it, the answer to the trivia question was Shelby Miller.
 He was an All-Star in 2015.

-With the exception of pitchers like Madison Bumgarner or Shohei Ohtani, whose presence can be felt at the plate as well as the rubber, run support isn't something a pitcher can really control, so why do we put so much emphasis on wins?
-Clearly, wins are the currency of the game; winning the World Series is what it's all about, but solely using wins to evaluate pitching *performance* is not the way to go.
+With the exception of pitchers like Madison Bumgarner or Shohei Ohtani, whose presence can be felt at the plate as well as the rubber, run support isn't something a pitcher can really control.
+So why do we put so much emphasis on wins?
+Clearly, wins are the currency of the game.
+Winning the World Series is what it's all about, but solely using wins to evaluate pitching *performance* is not the way to go.
 As you could see from the Miller-Hutch example, there are other statistics we can use to compare them.
 It's safe to say ERA is the "go-to" ratio statistic, but if you're hard-set on using a counting statistic, I'd suggest looking at the Quality Start.
-In our Miller-Hutch example we'd find that Miller accumulated 21 QS (64% conversion rate) to Hutchison's 9 QS (32% conversion rate), further evidence that Miller had the better 2015.
+In our Miller-Hutch example, we'd find that Miller accumulated 21 QS (64% conversion rate) to Hutchison's 9 QS (32% conversion rate).
+Further evidence that Miller had the better 2015.

-Now... the Quality Start is far from a perfect statistic.
-You can't even use it as a sortable option in Fangraphs!
+Now... the Quality Start is far from a perfect statistic (it's not even a sortable option in Fangraphs).
 The criteria are simple: (1) pitch at least 6 innings and (2) allow no more than 3 earned runs.
-However, these simple criteria don't capture every *quality* performance, so just as the title indicates, I decided to give the Quality Start an enhancement.
+However, these simple criteria don't capture every *quality* performance, so just as the title of this article indicates, I decided to give the Quality Start an enhancement.

 ## Methodology

 I've looked at many statistics that measure pitching performance, and I've noticed that very few incorporate run expectancy.
 One statistic that does is RE24 (Run Expectancy based on 24 base-out states) for both hitters and pitchers, but why not use run expectancy to create a new set of criteria for the Quality Start?

-> Rather than award a pitcher a Quality Start for pitching at least 6 innings while allowing 3 earned runs or less, a *quality* start should be awarded if the pitcher performs better than the league average, i.e. you should expect a lead at the end of the inning in which the starter leaves the game.
+> Rather than award a pitcher a Quality Start for pitching at least 6 innings while allowing 3 earned runs or less, I propose a *quality* start should be awarded if the pitcher performs better than the league average, i.e. you should expect a lead at the end of the inning in which the starter leaves the game.

-This can easily be represented with the following formula:
+This can be determined with the following formula:

 `PPS = (LARA * IP) - (RA + ERC)`

-where `PPS` stands for "Pitching Performance Score", `LARA` is the league-average runs allowed per inning, `IP` is the innings pitched (rounding up if the starter can't finish an inning), `RA` is the runs the starter has allowed *the moment he leaves the game*, and `ERC` is the expected number of runs we charge the starter if he can't finish the inning.
-By definition, the PPS is the difference between the number of runs a league average pitcher would allow in the same number of innings and the expected number of runs the starter allows.
-Essentially, it's the number of runs you can expect to be leading by (or trailing by if `PPS` is negative) at the end of the inning in which the starter leaves the game.
+where PPS stands for "Pitching Performance Score", `LARA` is the league-average runs allowed per inning, `IP` is the innings pitched (rounding up if the starter can't finish an inning), `RA` is the runs the starter has allowed *the moment he leaves the game*, and `ERC` is the expected number of runs we charge the starter if he can't finish the inning.
+By definition, the PPS is the difference between the number of runs a league average pitcher would allow in the same number of innings and the *expected number of runs the starter allows*.
+Essentially, it's the number of runs you can expect to be leading by (or trailing by if PPS is negative) at the end of the inning in which the starter leaves the game.
+If PPS is positive, the starter is credited with an "enhanced" Quality Start (eQS).
+If PPS is negative, then he does not recieve credit.

 I say "expected number of runs the starter allows" to address one of the issues with the current Quality Start statistic.
 Right now, it is entirely possible for a starter to be in line for a Quality Start and have that taken away from him **without ever throwing a pitch**.
 This can happen when he leaves the game with runners still on base.
 Whenever the starter leaves with runners on base, his pitching line is still in jeopardy.
 If the reliever allows the inherited runners to score, the starter gets charged.
 Thus, one of my enhancements is taking the bullpen completely out of the equation.
 Instead, whenever the starter leaves the game with runners still on base, he is charged for the number of runs we would expect to score in the remainder of the inning (`ERC`).
 This `ERC` can easily be found using a Runs Expectancy Matrix.

 ### Runs Expectancy Matrix

-If you're already familiar with the Runs Expectancy Matrix, feel free to skip this section, but I think some you are unfamiliar with this concept, so I'll talk more about it.
+The Runs Expectancy Matrix was a critical component of my research, so I feel it's important that you become familiar with this concept before we move on.

-The Runs Expectancy Matrix is a useful sabermetric tool that tells us the number of runs we would expect to be scored in the remainder of an inning for each of the 24 possible base-out states.
+A Runs Expectancy Matrix is a useful sabermetric tool that tells us the number of runs we would expect to be scored in the remainder of an inning for each of the 24 possible base-out states.

 What's a base-out state?